The Freedom of Information (FOI) Act gives you the right to ask us for recorded information we hold on any subject that

 - contact address/email address where you want the response sent

-- a detailed description of the recorded information you would like to receive
+- a detailed description of the recorded information you would wish to receive

 You should receive the information within 20 working days.
 If we need more time we will contact you to let you know.

-Before submitting a request, please check our previous responses to see if we’ve already answered your question.
+Before submitting a request, please check our previous FOI responses to see if we’ve already answered your question.

 If your request is turned down